Giants vs. Brewers Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 20 hits with three doubles, a triple, six home runs, 23 walks and nine RBI.
-He's also stolen one base.
+- LaMonte Wade Jr has recorded 20 hits with three doubles, a triple, six home runs and 25 walks.
+He has driven in nine runs with one stolen base.

 Wade Recent Games